Freddie as F.R.O.7: Production

+In April 1989, it was reported that Freddie as F.R.O.7 had begun production following nine months of pre-production.
 The film was produced over the course of three years from 1989 to 1991 with Yugoslavian-born Jon Acevski serving as writer, director, and producer.
+The animation staff consisted of many who had worked on Who Framed Roger Rabbit.

-The budget for the film was $18 million dollars, with an additional $5 million for U.S. distribution and $1.5 million for UK distribution.
+The budget for the film was $18 million, with an additional $5 million for U.S. distribution and $1.5 million for UK distribution.

 The film was inspired by bedtime stories Acevski told to his son about his favorite toy frog working as a secret agent.

 Release

+The film was theatrically released in the United Kingdom August 14, 1992.
+The film was released in the United States on August 28, 1992.
+A home video release followed on August 19, 1995.

 Miramax Films purchased the film for distribution in North America.
 A week after its UK release, the film was released on 28 August 1992 in 1,257 theaters.
 It was initially released with a G rating by the MPAA, but was later rerated PG for "some menacing moments".
 It was also released theatrically in Spain during the 1992 Christmas season.
 As a result of the disappointing U.S. box office, the film wasn't initially released on home video in the United States.